ambikashas/Wearabouts/USER_MANUAL.md

 ---

-**Register or Log In**
-- New users can create an account with an email and password.
-- Returning users can log in using their existing credentials.
+**Move from "Home"**
+- From the dashboard, navigate to "My Closet" or "Create Outfit".
+- Or, use bottom of screen bar navigation for reaching additional pages.

 ---

-**Upload Clothing Items**
+**"Add Clothes"**
-- Add photos of your clothing items using your device’s camera or gallery.
+- Add photos of your clothing items using your device’s photo gallery.
-- The app uses AI to identify clothing type, color, and pattern.
+- Select one or many items to add to your closet.
+- Added clothes will be added and appear in your closet.

 ---